 Why take my advice?Here I distill recommendations from over 30 years experience of use and abuse of LaTeX.
-Most importantly, as the founding editor of the electronic part of ANZIAM Journal, I have copyedited nearly a thousand LaTeX articles written by hundreds of authors.
+Most importantly, as the founding editor of the electronic part of ANZIAM Journal, over two decades I have copyedited a thousand LaTeX articles written by hundreds of mathematicians and engineers.
 From this experience I distill for you the core flexible LaTeX methods that will serve you well.

 LaTeX has many strengths

-- It is simply the best package for documents containing mathematics.
+- LaTeX is simply the best package for documents

 TeX can print virtually any mathematical thought that comes into your head, and print it beautifully.[Herbert S. Wilf, 1986]

-- It is free on virtually every computer in the world.
+- LaTeX is free for virtually every computer in the

-- Weakness: LaTeX is not usually WYSIWYG (although you can use LyX).
+- Weakness: LaTeX is not usually WYSIWYG (although you can use LyX or even easier, Overleaf).

-In a document of this size it is not possible to include everything that you might need to know, and if you intend to make extensive use of the LaTeX you should refer to a more complete reference.
-Instead this is a carefully selected introduction to the basic elements and philosophy of using LaTeX.
+In a document of this size it is not possible to include everything that you might need to know.
+If you intend to make extensive use of LaTeX, then subsequently refer to a more complete reference.
+Instead this is a carefully selected introduction to the foundational elements and philosophy of using LaTeX with style.

 Online is a fairly complete LaTeX2e reference (162k,html), suitable for browsing, searching or access via its index.
 This reference document is the most useful thing to keep handy on your disk while you become more proficient with LaTeX.